Foiled Again: Our Quick Guide to Recycling Aluminum Foil Properly

 In addition, the mining and manufacturing process gives aluminum foil a larger environmental impact than plastic in almost every metric, including fossil fuel usage, greenhouse gas emissions, water pollution, and impact on human health, according to Slate.

-The good news is, single-use aluminum foil and plastic wrap aren't the only options in the kitchen.
-For cooking, opt for reusable silicone baking mats, or simply don't line your baking sheet at all.
-For covering a bowl of leftovers, you can opt for compostable parchment paper, tin foil that you reuse at least six times, a reusable wax wrap, balance a plate on top of the bowl, or just use a reusable container instead.
+The good news is that single-use aluminum foil and plastic wrap aren't the only options in the kitchen.
+For cooking, opt for reusable silicone baking mats, or don't line your baking sheet.
+To cover a bowl of leftovers, you can opt for compostable parchment paper, tin foil that you reuse at least six times, a reusable wax wrap, balance a plate on top of the bowl, or just use a reusable container.